vakuj/numcpp/README.md

 Ehm... for funsies..?
 I wanted to learn some C++ and this idea came to mind.

-## But surely there must well established C++ libraries for these functions already?
+## But is it novel?

-Yes, very likely.
-But part of the fun is to try figuring out how it works in the background.
+No, likely not.
+Probably reinventing the wheel here, but part of the fun is to try figuring out how it works in the background.
+No spoilers, please :)

 ## Ok, what can it do?